MustafaAldabbas/SharkAttack/readme.md

 -------

 ## Introduction

-The objective of this project is to analyze the data from the shark attack dataset and to prove these hypotheses:
+The original data was retrieved from the Global Shark Attack File, a repository that provides current and historical data on shark/human interactions.
+Based on a short overview of the database and its variables, formulated the following hypothesis:

-1. The US has more shark attacks than other countries.
+1- **Geographic Hypothesis**: The United States has a higher number of shark attacks compared to other countries.
-2. Mork Shark attacks in the US happen during the summer season.
+2- **Seasonal Hypothesis** : In the United States, most shark attacks occur during the summer season.
-3. In the US, the White shark is the most dangerous species.
+3- **Species Hypothesis**: In the United States, the White Shark is responsible for the most attacks and is considered the most dangerous type.

 ## Collect the Data